 The SAP Solution Manager (SolMan) is intended to cover the complete application lifecycle of your IT solution, which includes many areas, such as change control, project management, custom code management, test suites and others.

-In the area of monitoring we certainly do have an overlap and this might be the reason why SAP Solution Manager and Avantra are often seen as competitors.
-However, our strategy is to embrace Solution Manager.
-This is also the reason why we work on new checks specifically tailored to verify if SolMan is set up and running properly.
+Our strategy is to embrace Solution Manager.
+This is also the reason why we work on new checks specifically tailored to verify if SAP systems are correctly setup in SolMan 7.2 and running properly.
 These functions are particularly important for Managed Service Providers as they often need to operate multiple SolMan systems on behalf of their customers.
 SolMan does not provide customer multi-tenancy in the way Avantra does since version 1.0.
 In other words, for 20 years now.

 How Avantra and Solution Manager Monitoring handle Technical Monitoring for SAP